 Please see Recognition of Prior Learning and Credit Transfer for more information.

-For pathway students, upon completion of the course, students will be exempted 8 units in Bachelor of Business (Community Services Management) at Stott’s.
+For pathway students, upon completion of the course, you will be exempted 8 units in Bachelor of Community Services at Stott’s.

 Occupational titles for graduates with this qualification may include: